Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Results

 If the oscillations are superimposed on a smooth background, this formula just describes this background.

-In the case of the Weyl electrons, the zero Landau level coincides with the energy of the Weyl point for any $H$.
-Therefore, in the ultra-quantum regime when $H>H_{1,i}$, only this level is occupied by the electrons, their density $n_i(H)$ is proportional to $H$, and the magnetostriction is described by the formula
+In the case of the Weyl electrons, the zero Landau level coincides with the energy of the Weyl point for any $B$.
+Therefore, in the ultra-quantum regime when $\mu_0H$\,$>$\,$F_{i}$, only this level is occupied by the electrons, their density $n_i(B)$ is proportional to $B$, and the magnetostriction is described by the formula

-where $a_i=-\Lambda_i n_i(0)$, the field $H_{1,i}$ is still defined by formula (\ref{3}) and coincides with the frequency of the quantum oscillations.
-A comparison of Eq.~(\ref{6}) with the formulas (\ref{2}) and (\ref{4}) for the parabolic spectrum illustrates (cf.\ Fig.~\ref{fig1}) that in the high-field region, the magnetostriction produced by Weyl electrons essentially differs from the magnetostriction of the trivial electrons.
-For the Weyl electrons, the ratio $a_i/b_i=-4H_{1,i}/3$ of the constant and linear in $H$ contributions to the magnetostriction permits one to evaluate the extremal cross-sectional area of the appropriate pocket even if the quantum oscillations are suppressed by the temperature or by the impurities.
-In the weak magnetic fields $H\ll H_{1,i}$, the magnetostriction of the Weyl electrons takes the form coinciding with Eq.~(\ref{5}) at the demarcative value of $\delta=1/2$,
+where $a_i$\,=\,-$\Lambda_i n_i(0)$, the parameter $F_{i}$ is still defined by formula (\ref{3}) and coincides with the frequency of the quantum oscillations.
+A comparison of Eq.~(\ref{6}) with formulas (\ref{2}) and (\ref{4}) for the parabolic spectrum shows that in the high-field region, the magnetostriction produced by Weyl fermions essentially differs from the magnetostriction of the trivial electrons (see also Supplementary Note 3).